 One of the first pieces of advice you'll receive when you begin exploring your own home-defense strategy is to get a dog.
 It's perfectly good advice; although there's remarkably little out there in the way of scientific studies indicating just how much of a deterrent a dog is to a potential home invader, it only stands to reason that most burglars don't want to be interrupted or bitten.
 Even a tiny dog can make an incredible racket, raising the alarm in an otherwise sleeping household...even alerting neighbors if the homeowners aren't there.
 What's more, some of the smallest dogs can actually be remarkably aggressive.
-For example, dachshunds were originally bred for badger hunting and boast a strong prey drive and shockingly strong jaws (as anyone who's ever been bitten by a "wiener dog" can attest).
+For example, dachsunds were originally bred for badger hunting and boast a strong prey drive and shockingly strong jaws (as anyone who's ever been bitten by a "wiener dog" can attest).
 So, for many people, any dog can certainly be part of their home-defense plan.

 That said, some dog breeds—even working breeds—aren't ideal for defense.
 Take the example of our husky/border collie pet: Despite their size, strength and wild, lupine appearance, Siberian huskies tend to be both too quiet (huskies as a rule don't bark much) and too friendly to be very helpful when someone is trying to pick your front deadbolt.
 Border collies, although highly social and with a strong protective instinct developed through generations of breeding as shepherd dogs, also tend to be very friendly towards people and not very vocal.